 "and they also took his tunic."
 The soldiers kept the tunic separate and did not divide it.
-Alternate translation: "they kept his tunic separate" John 19:24 let us cast lots for it to decide whose it will be
+Alternate translation: "they kept his tunic separate"

 At the end of this verse there is a break stop in the main story.
 John tells the reader how this event fulfills Scriture.